CompAgent: An Agentic Framework for Visual Compliance Verification: Related Works

 \subsection{Large Language Model based Frameworks}

 LLM-based approaches have significantly influenced unsafe image detection by integrating multimodal capabilities, enabling more nuanced and context-aware moderation compared to traditional computer vision methods.
-These models, often extend into vision-language models (VLMs), combine visual understanding with natural language processing to assess images for violations such as nudity, violence, or hate content, providing not just binary classifications but also detailed rationales and policy-compliant evaluations.~\cite{liu2023visual} introduces LLaVA, one of the first large VLMs with instruction-tuning capabilities, which becomes a crucial baseline for subsequent safety-focused research.
-LlavaGuard~\cite{helff_llavaguard_2025} introduces an open VLM-based framework for assessing image safety, offering customizable taxonomies, safety ratings, categories, and rationales to evaluate compliance with diverse policies, outperforming traditional safeguards in accuracy and flexibility.
-Authors in ~\cite{gou2024eyes} propose ECSO, a training-free defense mechanism that leverages the inherent safety mechanisms of text-only LLM backbones by transforming images into textual descriptions when unsafe content is detected, showing substantial improvements in harmless rates.~\cite{xu2025safevision} introduces SafeVision, an image moderation system using vision-LLMs that combines human-like understanding with guardrails for harmful content detection.
+These models, often extend into vision-language models (VLMs), combine visual understanding with natural language processing to assess images for violations such as nudity, violence, or hate content, providing not just binary classifications but also detailed rationales and policy-compliant evaluations.
+LlavaGuard~\cite{helff_llavaguard_2025} introduces an open VLM-based framework for assessing image safety, offering customizable taxonomies, safety ratings, categories, and rationales to evaluate compliance with diverse policies, outperforming traditional safeguards in accuracy and flexibility. ~\cite{xu2025safevision} introduces SafeVision, an image moderation system using vision-LLMs that combines human-like understanding with guardrails for harmful content detection.
 Research in~\cite{luo2025zero} involves the use of cross-modal co-embeddings in LLMs, and zero-shot learning.
 Another avenue of research focuses on supervised fine-tuning to adapt LLMs for specific content moderation tasks, and authors in~\cite{ma2023adapting} delve into the pitfalls of fine-tuning for content moderation.